Road Closures Near 801 Broadway Parking Garage

 Dr. Capone and his colleagues are committed to research that explores the neurobiologic basis of cognitive impairment and co-morbid neurobehavioral and psychiatric disorders associated with Down syndrome.

 Current Research Projects:

 - A multi-center, double-blind placebo study in collaboration with Duke University testing the usefulness of an FDA approved drug, Rivastigmine, on memory and language function in children with Down syndrome ages 10-17 years.
-Marie Andachter, Research Coordinator, (443) 923-7716
+Cathleen Weadon, Research Coordinator, (443) 923-9140

-- A multi-center pilot study, in collaboration with Johns Hopkins University for children with Down syndrome ages 8-17 years, to determine the usefulness of computer-based testing to measure visual memory and movement.
+- A multi-center pilot study, in collaboration with Johns Hopkins University for children with Down syndrome ages 7-17 years, to determine the usefulness of computer-based testing to measure visual memory and movement.
 Some standardized testing will also be performed, and your child's test results will be made available to you.
-Nick Hernandez, Research Coordinator, (443) 923-7716
+Lisa Toole, Research Coordinator (443) 923-2953.

 - Children and adolescents, ages 10-17, with Down syndrome